 - Have a weekly cleaning night and play music (loud!) while everybody does their job- end with an ice cream reward.
 (This is hands-down my favorite weekly tradition - probably no surprise there - but using a special reward and us all working together made it so even our kids remember it fondly!)
 Individual music works as kids get older (like in the photo above), but having a cleaning night mix of fun music when they're young is really memorable.

 - Saturday (or Friday) At the Movies- make it the only time it’s OK to eat in front of the TV (we always called it an “indoor picnic”).

-- Have a set menu one day of the week- like Saturdays are always pizza.
+- Have a set menu one day of the week- like Saturdays are always make our own pizza.

 - Saturday morning big breakfasts (pull out all the stops with pancakes, eggs, etc.).